ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 f(d);
 ```

+It's clearly a tradeoff because the code above makes derived instances not copyable.

-For making deep copies of polymorphic classes prefer a virtual `clone` function instead of copy construction/assignment.
+Generally, for making deep copies of polymorphic classes we prefer a virtual `clone` function instead of copy construction/assignment.
 Continue reading the guideline [C.130](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rh-copy) for more details.

 Continue Reading: